asbillt/react-ecosystems/README.md

 # Todo List App

-A React Redux Application built to keep track of todo items.
+A React Redux Application built to keep track of incomplete and completed todo items.
 Todo items can be created, removed or marked as completed.

 # Tech Used